 In the United States, almost 300,000 women choose breast augmentation surgery annually.
 Interestingly, there is also a consistent increase in women wanting to have their implants removed.
 Last year, nearly 25,000 women opted for breast explant surgery.

 There are many reasons for this decision, ranging from personal preference to medical complications.
 If you are considering breast explant surgery in Chicago, know you are not alone.
 This article will outline why many women have chosen to get their implants removed.

 Some people end up disappointed with their breast augmentation results – perhaps due to factors like a lack of surgical skill or choosing the wrong implant shape or size for your frame.
 Unfortunately, the outcomes of your original augmentation surgery might look unnatural or differ widely from your expectations.

 To avoid this problem, choose a board-certified plastic surgeon who specializes in breast surgery.
 Dr. Mussat will discuss your goals in detail before any type of breast surgery.
-For example, you may wish to undergo en bloc implant removal and a breast lift to achieve your ideal look.
+For example, you may wish to undergo breast implant removal and a breast lift to achieve your ideal look.

 New Lifestyle Priorities

 Maybe you got your original breast augmentation when you were younger, and you’re now in a different phase of your life where larger breasts are no longer your aesthetic ideal.
 If your enhanced breasts have become uncomfortable or are preventing you from doing things like pursuing your fitness goals, explant surgery could be a wise decision for you.